 3. Creation of vector and raster

-The digital image creation is always quite different for the two types.
+Digital image creation is always quite different for the two types.
 Vector images can be easily transformed into raster ones but it is more complicated and time-consuming to work the other way around.

-Vector graphics can be only created with a specialized software such as Adobe Illustrator.
+Vector graphics can be only created with specialized software such as Adobe Illustrator.
 This makes it impossible for photos, for example, to be taken in vector format.
 In addition to this, all printed images and photos taken with digital cameras, are in raster format.
 All in all, vector graphics which resemble realistic photos, are nothing but finely detailed digital illustrations.
-In the following illustration you can see how a vector image is created.
-The one besides it shows how a photo gets distorted when resized:
+In the following illustration, you can see how a vector image is created.
+The one beside it shows how a photo gets distorted when resized:

 4. Flexibility of vector and raster

 Vector graphics can be resized numerously without losing quality.
 This makes them perfect for multipurpose projects requiring flexibility in the image size.
-For example, a vector logo is a reliable source from which you can create rasters in different sizes.
-You can use them for various marketing needs you’ll be facing in the future, either print, or web.
+For example, a vector logo is a reliable source from which you can create raster in different sizes.
+You can use them for various marketing needs you’ll be facing in the future, either print or web.
 On the contrary, you need a particular size of a raster format to achieve a certain quality.